Balloon Land: Plot

-Meanwhile, the kids already arrived downtown and immediately witnessed the Pincushion Man's first kill.
+Meanwhile, the kids already arrived downtown and witnessed the Pincushion Man's first kill.
 The kids immediately rush across the street to sound the alarm, which was a crib filled with four babies.
 As they were drinking milk, the kids pulled the bottles out of their mouths and started to cry, sounding the alarm.
 The feared balloon people began looking around for danger and began scrambling around to find shelter.
 As the Pincushion Man arrives downtown, the Pincushion Man immediately tries to take the kids again.
 The kids tried merging inside the house but ends up taking off their plugs to fit inside the house.
 After attempting to chase the kids, the Pincushion Man witnessed a man running across the street but gets popped by the Pincushion Man's needle, marking its second death.
 He threw needles one by one in the streets and immediately pops some of them including a mouse and a caterpillar.
 While the Pincushion Man attempts to pop more people, the two kids quickly snuck out of the house and rushed to the mayor's office.
 The little girl tried to escape the boy's arm but can't let go.
 Rushing inside which sends the guards spinning around, the shocked guards watched the kids from the entrance inside and the kids met the mayor in fear.
 After the boy immediately lets go of the girl's hand which sends her crashing into the desk, they told the mayor that they saw the Pincushion Man down the street.
 With the guard yapping "HOLY SMOKES!", an out-of-tune bugle was blown by one of the soldiers.
 This forced an entire army of Balloon Soldiers to be made and sent downtown.
 Meanwhile, the Pincushion Man threw some more needles after witnessing the army, popping a few soldiers.
 Preparing to launch gum bullets at the Pincushion Man, the leader ducks for cover, and the first few gum bullets and golf balls hit the perfect target at the Pincushion Man.
 War was declared on the Pincushion Man as he tries to take precautions seriously.
 Shortly after managing to get the gum off of his hands, he was hit with more gum and golf balls, sending him flying forwardly.
 After getting hit by more gum, he was covered in a big ball of gum, which sends him rolling out of town and into a tree.
 He managed to pop his last set of flowers while rolling.
 While trying to survive by holding onto grass, another big ball of gum with a perfect target hits the Pincushion Man and sends him falling out of Earth.
 With the day saved, Balloon Land was back to normal and the two kids were seen standing on a side of the street, kissing each other as the short ends.